calumk/VibeDrop/README.md

 ### 🔐 How It Works Securely

-1. **Hidden Credentials**: S3 credentials stay on the server, never sent to browsers
+1. **Hidden Credentials**: R2 credentials stay on the server, never sent to browsers
-2. **Authentication Validation**: Functions verify user permissions before any S3 operations
+2. **Authentication Validation**: Workers verify user permissions before any R2 operations
 3. **Pre-signed URLs**: Temporary, secure URLs for uploads/downloads (1-hour expiry)
-4. **Direct Uploads**: Files go straight from browser to S3 (no server bandwidth used)
+4. **Direct Uploads**: Files go straight from browser to R2 (no server bandwidth used)
 5. **Audit Trail**: All operations logged and controllable

 ### 💰 Cost & Performance Benefits

 **Minimal Cost:**
-- Functions run only when needed (~$0.0001 per upload)
+- Workers run only when needed (generous free tier)
 - No always-on server costs
 - Free tier covers most personal usage

 **Optimal Performance:**
-- Files upload directly to S3 (fastest possible)
+- Files upload directly to R2 (fastest possible)
 - No file size limits or server bottlenecks
 - Global CDN delivery for downloads